-Density: The RSF zone has an allowed density of 1 - 7 units per acres.
-The original Evans Way Estates subdivision was approved with a density of approximately 3 units per acre; 61 lots over the 20.56 acre area.
-The developed 8 lots of Phase 1 of the subdivision have been established with detached single family homes and a partition of Lot 9 has been submitted.
-The creation of one additional unit of land that can accommodate allowed uses will not cause the density of the subdivision to exceed 7 units per acre.
+Density: The RSF zone has an allowed density of 1-7 units per acres.
+The original Evans Way Estates subdivision (01SUB-19) was approved with a density of approximately 3 units per acre; 61 lots over the 20.56 acre area.